Contents: Removal ↓ Installation ↓

 Remove the air filter housing.

-Disconnect the accelerator cable and set aside along with the bracket.
+Disconnect the accelerator cable and move it to the side along with the bracket.

 Remove the battery.
-On vehicles since 2001, remove the battery support.
+On vehicles produced since 2001, remove the battery support.

-On vehicles prior to 2001, remove the activated charcoal absorber.
+On vehicles manufactured before 2001, remove the activated carbon canister.

 Loosen the nuts securing the front wheels and drive shafts to the hubs.